Snuggle/hypixel-bot/README.md

 ## gitmoji

-Please follow the gitmoji standards for identifying the purpose of a commit. https://gitmoji.carloscuesta.me
+Please follow the gitmoji standards for identifying the purpose of a commit.
+These aren't strict rules per se, but they're extremely useful for skimming over a bunch of commits. https://gitmoji.carloscuesta.me

-For example, if you are fixing a bug that affected Linux users - "🐛🐧 Fixed bug that scared penguins!"
+For example, if you are fixing a bug that affected Linux users - "🐛 🐧 | Fixed bug that scared penguins!"